United States · audience itinerary

 Insider tips

-- ◆Utilize Seattle's public transportation (buses and light rail) to navigate the city efficiently.
+- ◆Utilize Seattle's public transit (bus and light rail) to save on transportation costs.

-- ◆Consider purchasing a CityPASS if you plan to visit multiple major attractions, as it can offer significant savings.
+- ◆Consider purchasing a CityPASS if you plan to visit multiple major attractions.

-- ◆Explore neighborhoods beyond the main tourist areas for a more local experience.
+- ◆Explore neighborhoods like Ballard and Fremont for a more local feel.

 Packing highlights